iRONStoolbox/iRONStoolbox/README.md

 cd iRONS
 pip install -r requirements.txt --user
 ```
-🚨 Note installation option includes the example forecast data (ECMWF forecasts netcdf files) used by the Notebooks in the section **B - Implementation**.
+🚨 Note this installation option includes the example forecast data (ECMWF forecasts netcdf files) used by the Notebooks in the section **B - Implementation**.